 An Update From Milton’s Black Mountain

 Milton’s Black Mountain inside The Monte Vista Hotel is open for safe dine in and takeaway service!
-We are open for dinner service Wednesday-Saturday evenings, Sunday Brunch, and the Milton’s bar will now be open seven days a week.
+Our dining room and bar are open for dinner service seven nights a week and we are also open for Sunday Brunch.

 The health & safety of our guests and team members is our number one concern and we will be following state & CDC guidelines.
 We will have stringent cleaning measures, masks and gloves will be worn by our team at all times, single use menus, and social distanced table arrangements.